Index of American Indian languages

 Lenni Lenape pictures and links we believe are suitable for all ages.

 Sometimes you will see this name spelled Lenápe or Lenapi instead.
-The tribe is also known as the Lenni Lenape ("true people") or the Delaware Indians
+The tribe is also known as the Lenni Lenape ("regular people") or the Delaware Indians

 (after the Delaware River, which runs through Lenni Lenape territory.)